The goal of our research is to maximize the impact of your donations.

 The ultimate goal of a charity is to create real change in the problems they're trying to address.

-Measuring effectiveness differs from fund to fund, but for most, we look at success rates, how many people they're able to serve, and the quality of their services.
+Measuring effectiveness differs from program type to program type, but we often look at success rates, how many people they're able to serve, and the quality of their services.

 If you have any questions about our research, please get in touch with us at email@example.com.